johnbe4/getSeoSitemap/readme.txt

 If failed (http response code different from 200 or with size = 0), external URLs from the domain will be included into failed URLs list.
 Mailto URLs with will not be included into sitemap.
 URLs inside pdf files will not be scanned and will not be included into sitemap.
+It checks page title and page size to improve SEO.
-You have to use only absolute URLs inside the site.
+You must use only absolute URLs inside the site.
 Before saving the new sitemap.xml and sitemap.xml.gz, this script creates two backup copies of the previous ones if they already exist.
 Those two copies will be named sitemap.back.xml and sitemap.back.xml.gz.
 There are not any automatic functions to submit updated sitemap to google or bing.
 That is because I discovered search engines prefer submission by their webmaster tools.
 In fact, submitting sitemap by their own link, they never update the last submission time inside webmaster tools.
-It checks page title amd page size to improve SEO.
 There is not any maximum limit of URLs number to scan and to add to sitemap.

 Using getSeoSitemap, you will be able to give a better surfing experience to your clients.